carlosnakane/microfrontend-containers/Readme.md

 > Simulate a agnostic view render micro frontend using containers running a static http-server inside.

 This approach fits on projects where there are several teams working on separated modules and they don't need to compose fragmented views like [this](https://micro-frontends.org/).

-This project doesn't aim explain the entire CI/CD cicle because the frontend build is part of Docker container build.
+This project doesn't aim explain the entire CI/CD cicle so the frontend build is part of Docker container image build.

 Feel free to ask and make PR's 👍